Battle of Los Angeles (2023)

-Battle of Los Angeles (2023) was the 17th Battle of Los Angeles professional wrestling tournament produced by Pro Wrestling Guerrilla (PWG).
+The 2023 Battle of Los Angeles was the seventeenth Battle of Los Angeles professional wrestling tournament produced by Pro Wrestling Guerrilla (PWG).
 It was a two-night event on January 7 and 8, 2023, at the Globe Theatre in Los Angeles, California.

 The tournament marked the PWG debuts of Michael Oku, Shun Skywalker, El Hijo del Vikingo, SB Kento and Bryan Keith as well as the surprise PWG debut of Chris Jericho.
 Mike Bailey won the Battle of Los Angeles tournament by defeating Konosuke Takeshita in the final.
 Two non-tournament matches took place on the second night.
 In the first match, Black Taurus and Latigo defeated Aramis and Rey Horus.
 The second match was a ten-man tag team match in which Jericho Appreciation Society (Chris Jericho, Daniel Garcia, Angelo Parker, Matt Menard and Sammy Guevara) defeated Jonathan Gresham, Kevin Blackwood, Michael Oku, Player Uno, and SB Kento.

+Production

 Background

 On November 22, 2022, PWG announced via its official Twitter handle that the 2023 Battle of Los Angeles tournament would take place on January 7 and January 8, 2023.

+Original line-up

 The following participants were announced to participate in the tournament: Michael Oku, Shun Skywalker, Masha Slamovich, "Speedball" Mike Bailey, Komander, Alex Shelley, Jonathan Gresham, Aramís, Titus Alexander, Jordynne Grace, Lio Rush, Black Taurus, Latigo, 2022 winner and the World Champion Daniel Garcia, 2019 winner Bandido, Konosuke Takeshita and El Hijo del Vikingo.

 On December 14, PWG tweeted that Bailey would be unable to compete in his first round match on the night one but committed to compete in his first round match on night two.
 It prompted PWG to add SB Kento as the eighteenth participant in the tournament and PWG announced that a match would be held on night one to determine Bailey's opponent on night two.
 On December 15, PWG revealed the list of first-round matches on night one including a three-way match between Bandido, Black Taurus, and El Hijo del Vikingo.

+Replacement

 Due to injuries sustained in a match at Wrestle Kingdom 17, Lio Rush was removed from the tournament on January 5 and replaced with the debuting Bryan Keith.